Stranger in a Strange Land: Reception

 Heinlein's deliberately provocative book generated considerable controversy.
 The free love and commune living aspects of the Church of All Worlds led to the book's exclusion from school reading lists.
 After it was rumored to be associated with Charles Manson, it was removed from school libraries, as well.

 Writing in The New York Times, Orville Prescott received the novel caustically, describing it as a "disastrous mishmash of science fiction, laborious humor, dreary social satire, and cheap eroticism"; he characterized Stranger in a Strange Land as "puerile and ludicrous", saying "when a non-stop orgy is combined with a lot of preposterous chatter, it becomes unendurable, an affront to the patience and intelligence of readers".
 Galaxy reviewer Floyd C. Gale rated the novel 3.5 stars out of five, saying "the book's shortcomings lie not so much in its emancipation as in the fact that Heinlein has bitten off too large a chewing portion".

 Despite such reviews, Stranger in a Strange Land won the 1962 Hugo Award for Best Novel and became the first science fiction novel to enter The New York Times Book Reviews best-seller list.
 In 2012, it was included in a Library of Congress exhibition of "Books That Shaped America".

+American journalist and editor Annalee Newitz described Stranger in a Strange Land as "the sexist model of hippie life.
+We're all liberated, but the women still get the coffee."

 Critics have also suggested that Jubal Harshaw is actually a stand-in for Robert Heinlein himself, based on similarities in career choice and general disposition, though Harshaw is much older than Heinlein was at the time of writing.
 Literary critic Dan Schneider wrote that Harshaw's belief in his own free will, was one "which Mike, Jill, and the Fosterites misinterpret as a pandeistic urge, 'Thou art God!